rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

  parasitic sociopaths that know not what they do.

-It's tempting to believe their lies, either that *they* don't exist (it's all just a conspiracy theory) or to believe *they* are competent enough to actually control money.
+It's tempting to believe the lies, either that
+ *they* don't exist (it's all just a conspiracy theory) or to believe *they* are competent enough to actually control money.